-We're honoured to be able to support six new projects in the Midlands, which are crucial to the fabric of our independent sector, with £34, 832.
+We're delighted to support six new projects in the Midlands with a total of £34,832, strengthening the fabric of our region's independent exhibition sector.

 Thank you to everyone who took the time to apply.
-The fund was very competitive and ultimately was oversubscribed.
+The fund was highly competitive and oversubscribed, demonstrating the passion and ambition of film exhibitors across the Midlands.

-Supported by National Lottery funding, the BFI FAN Film Exhibition Fund aims to support cinemas, art centres, festivals and community groups looking to deliver a broad range of cultural programming and reconnect with audiences.
+Supported by National Lottery funding, the BFI FAN Film Exhibition Fund helps cinemas, arts centres, festivals and community groups deliver more films to more people in more places across the Midlands.

 National Treasure Celia Imrie surprises Warwick Arts Centre with £10,000 National Lottery funding from our Film Exhibition Fund.

-As part of the Because of You campaign, Celia Imrie made a surprise appearance at Warwick Arts Centre in Coventry to announce the venue's success in receiving National Lottery funding from our Film Exhibition Fund award on behalf of the British Film Institute's (BFI) Film Audience Network.
+As part of the campaign, National Treasure Celia Imrie made a surprise visit to Warwick Arts Centre in Coventry to reveal that the venue had received £10,000 from our Film Exhibition Fund.

-• Cosy Classics - a selection of beloved films with a focus on cinematic self-care, where audiences can bring blankets, enjoy hot drinks and engage in discussion
+• Cosy Classics - Beloved films centred on cinematic self-care, inviting audiences to bring blankets, enjoy hot drinks and take part in conversation

-• Care on Screen - contemporary films exploring caregiving roles across different cultures
+• Care on Screen - contemporary films that explore caregiving roles across cultures

-• Care Behind the Scenes - screenings and workshops on ethical filmmaking, consent, and community care
+• Care Behind the Scenes - screenings and workshops focusing on ethical filmmaking, consent, and community care

-Enjoy taking a look through the full list of successful applicants below, including Warwick Arts Centre.
-We are really impressed with the creativity and level of enthusiasm for this year.
+Take a look at the full list of successful applicants below, including Warwick Arts Centre.
+We've been genuinely impressed by the creativity and enthusiasm shown this year.

 NLGCcelia